jvlad/SoftwareBlog.md/iOS/Mixing-Objc-with-swift-2018-2-Feb-21-Wed.md

 ---
-title: "Access Swift properties from Objective-C. Mixing Objective-C with Swift"
+title: "Accessing Swift properties from Objective-C. Mixing Objective-C with Swift"
-date: 2018-02-21T08:55:30
+date: 2018-02-20T08:55:30
 draft: true
 ---

+# Accessing Swift properties from Objective-C. Mixing Objective-C with Swift in Framework Target

 Example that worked for developing Framework Target using both Objective-c and Swift languages.